Mahram: People with whom marriage is prohibited

 When a woman acts as a wetnurse (that is she breast feeds an infant that is not her own child for a certain amount of time under certain conditions), she becomes the child's rada mother.
-In English these can be referred to as milk brother, milk-mother, and so on.
+In English, these can be referred to as milk brother, milk-mother, and so on.
 For a man, mahram women include his mother, grandmother, daughter, granddaughter, sister, aunt, grandaunt, niece, grandniece, his father's wife, his wife's daughter (step-daughter), his daughter-in-law (if previously married to his biological son.
-She's not mahram if she was married to his adopted son), his mother-in-law, his rada mother and rada sister.
-As the Prophet Mohamed said, "What is forbidden by reason of kinship is forbidden by reason of suckling."
+She is not mahram if she was married to his adopted son), his mother-in-law, his rada mother and rada sister.
+According to the Islamic prophet Muhammad, "What is forbidden by reason of kinship is forbidden by reason of suckling."

 These are considered mahram because they are mentioned in the Quran (An-Nisa 22–23):

 All of the man's female relatives mentioned in these two verses are considered his maharim, because it is unlawful (haram) for him to marry them, except the wife's sister, whom he can marry if he divorces her sister, or if his wife dies.
 The notion of mahram is reciprocal.
 All other relatives are considered non-maharim.